athulunni5050/luckydraw/README.md

 - **Framer Motion** - Animation library
 - **Orbitron Font** - Futuristic font family

-## How to Use

-1. Click the **SPIN** button to start the lottery animation
-2. Watch as each number reel spins with a staggered animation
-3. After all reels stop, the result will be displayed with "CONGRATULATIONS" and "1st prize" message
-4. Click **SPIN** again to play another round

-## Customization

-You can customize the game by modifying:
-- `SPIN_CONFIG` in `src/components/Spin.jsx` - Animation timing and reel count
 - Colors in `src/index.css` - Number text styles
 - Platform design in `src/components/Spin.jsx` - Visual elements